logo for pulau-pangkor.com

 There are frequent buses from Puduraya bus station in Kuala Lumpur taking about 2 hours (specify to the driver you want to go to Kampar because the express buses only pass Kampar).

 Trains serve Kampar too.
-Although the journey is pleasant, it takes 4 hours from Kuala Lumpur to Kampar.
+Although the journey is pleasant, it takes about 2 hours from Kuala Lumpur to Kampar.
 The railway station is on the south side of the old town center.

 And as if this is all not enough, we have this map for you.
 Click here to see the map